jinghuazhao/INF/doc/log10p.md

 # log10(p) and p for a very large z from Normal(0,1)

-It is generally known that p values in a GWAS could be very small, a genomewide significance is typically declared at 0.05/1000000=5e-8 assuming 1 million SNPs are used.
+When a Normally distributed association statistic z is very large, it corresponds to a very small p value.
+A genomewide significance is declared at 0.05/1000000=5e-8 with Bonferroni correction assuming 1 million SNPs are tested.
 This short note describes -log10(p) when the associate normal deviate is very large.
-The solution here is generic since a small p value coresponds to a very large z value, which is also the sqaure root of a chi-sqaured statistic, for instance.
+The solution here is generic since z is also the sqaure root of a chi-sqaured statistic, for instance.

 ## log10(p)
 First thing first, here is the anwser for log10(p) given z,